 The RCR supports the Gold Guide statement that less than full time trainees : "will reflect the same balance of work as their full-time colleagues.
 Day-time working, on-call and out-of-hours duties will normally be undertaken on a basis pro rata to that worked by full-time trainees in the same grade and specialty unless the circumstances that justify LTFT training make this inappropriate/impossible."
 If operational circumstances at the employing organisation make pro rata on call/out of hours duties impossible then it must be ensured that legal and educational requirements are met.

-In 2019 Dr Fossey carried out a survey of all clinical radiology LTFT trainees, the results of which will be published here soon, along with some recommendations for action.
+In 2019 Dr Fossey carried out a survey of all clinical radiology LTFT trainees and has published the results and some recommendations for action.
 Dr Fossey and Dr Hawtin will be working to implement the recommendations and would like input from LTFT trainees.
-If you have suggestions for them or would like to help please contact firstname.lastname@example.org and we will put you in touch.
+If you have suggestions for them or would like to help please contact email@example.com and we will put you in touch.

 Useful resources for LTFT trainees